inaka/lsl/RESTful-API.md

 #### ``DELETE /players/:player_id``
 To unregister a player
 ##### Authentication
-Basic Auth with username and password or session id and token
+Basic Auth with username and password or session token and secret
 ##### Parameters
 None
 ##### Responses